Skip to content

 Sleep – forgotten key to longevity

-We all know it, the day has been exhausting and you are just tired and want to go to bed.
-But once you get there, sleep just won't come.
-You scroll through Instagram, watch a YouTube video and in no time another hour has passed before you fall asleep.
-Maybe you wake up in the night because it's too warm in the attic apartment or the noise comes in from outside.
+We all know what it's like: the day was exhausting and you're just tired and want to go to bed.
+But when you get there, sleep just won't come.
+You scroll through Instagram, watch a YouTube video and before you know it, another hour has passed before you fall asleep.
+Maybe you wake up in the night because it's too warm in the attic apartment again, or the noise from outside is coming in.
 And the next morning you wake up tired again.

 Sleep has long been neglected in medicine.
-Famous personalities such as Winston Churchill liked to boast that they only needed 4 hours of sleep, or Angela Merkel admitted in interviews that she rarely slept more than 6 hours need to.
-The night's sleep just seemed like a nuisance, something that kept us from being productive.
-The truth is exactly the opposite.
-Without our sleep we wouldn't be able to survive, we wouldn't be creative and our hormonal axes would be completely thrown off course.
+Famous people like Winston Churchill liked to boast about needing only 4 hours of sleep, or Angela Merkel admitted in interviews that she rarely needs more than 6 hours of sleep.
+Sleeping at night seemed like a nuisance, something that kept us from being productive.
+But the truth is exactly the opposite.
+Without sleep, we wouldn't be able to survive, we wouldn't be creative and our hormones would be completely thrown off track.

-So that you are better informed, we have compiled everything about sleep here.
-From new scientific studies, to tips for falling asleep and staying asleep better, to anecdotes from the lives of famous biohackers.
-You will find out why this group in particular pays religious attention to their sleep and tracks it with the help of various gadgets.
+To make sure you are better informed, we have compiled everything you need to know about sleep.
+From new scientific studies to Tips for falling asleep and sleeping through the night, as well as anecdotes from the lives of famous biohackers.
+You will learn why this group in particular pays religious attention to their sleep and tracks it with the help of various gadgets.

 What is sleep anyway?

-We all know that sleep is a state without conscious sensation - we experience this anew every night.
+We all know that sleep is a state without conscious feeling - we experience this anew every night.
 But sleep is also a kind of daily recovery cure that allows our body to use all the resources available to it.
-Research even goes one step further and describes sleep as the cheapest and most reliable anti-aging program.
+Research even goes a step further and describes sleep as the cheapest and most reliable anti-aging program.
 Why?
-When we sleep, our body recovers and collects new energy for the following day.
-In addition, new learning is consolidated, emotions are regulated, the nervous system can develop, cells can regenerate and grow and the body can detoxify.
+During sleep, our body recovers and gathers new energy for the following day.
+In addition, newly learned things are consolidated, emotions are regulated, the nervous system can develop, cells regenerate and grow, and the body can detoxify.
 All of these processes are influenced by some of the body's own hormones (melatonin, growth hormone, cortisone).

-As positive as good sleep has on our health and longevity , the consequences are just as detrimental from poor sleep or lack of sleep.
-What's behind it?
+How positive good sleep is for our Health and longevity the consequences of poor sleep or lack of sleep are detrimental.
+What is behind it?

 Did you know?